ehmiiz/hugofancyblog/content/cv/index.md

   caption="Working from home since early 2020."
   >}}

+## Titles 🧙
-## IT Automation, Identity, Security - Engineer 🐱‍👤
+* IT Automation Engineer
+* Identity and Access management Engineer
+* Security Operator

-Above are some of the titles I feel comfortable calling myself, allthough I've been working with identity and access management & IT automation for most of my career, I always view security as first priority in
+Above are some of the titles I feel comfortable calling myself, allthough I've been working with identity and access management & IT automation for most of my career, I always view security as first priority in everything I do.

 ## Skills 🤹🏽